prideout/clumpy/README.md

 TODO

-visualize_sdf should offer modes: "rgb" "rgba"
+try less noise to look more like the Lava demo

 add a single frame to the README
     Generate 240 frames of an advection animation.

-try less noise to look more like the Lava demo

 continue blog article
     quiver: